brave/ledger/documentation/Ledger-Practicals.md

 If a client loses the key,
 the user employs the recovery file to provide information to the ledger to transfer funds to a new client wallet.

-### Brave Escrow Wallets
+### Brave Settlement Wallets
 These wallets are "locked-down" to permit transfers only to other Brave wallets.
 In turn,
 these wallets,
 that are rotated frequently, are used to transfer into publisher and persona wallets.

 When created,
-escrow wallets have their backup key sent to a KRS.
+settlement wallets have their backup key sent to a KRS.

 ## Acknowledgements
 Many helpful comments have dramatically increased the simplicity, readability and correctness of this specification.